diku-dk/futhark-website/blog/2016-04-15-futhark-and-pyopencl.rst

 Every *entry point* in the Futhark program becomes a method in the generated class.
-An entry point is any function named ``text``, as well as any function defined using the keyword ``entry`` instead of ``fun``.
+An entry point is any function named ``text``, as well as any function defined using the keyword ``entry`` instead of ``let``.
 In most cases, the type of the Futhark function maps easily to the Python world.
 For example, a Futhark function accepting three parameters of types ``[][]f64``, ``[]i32`` and ``bool`` will be translated into a Python method accepting a two-dimensional Numpy